 Our compensation committee determined the adjusted operating income goals for each performance period generally based on our historic adjusted operating income, our annual business plan and sequential revenue and operating profit projections.
-These goals were intended to be challenging, yet attainable, and align the interests of our named executive officers with those of our stockholders by providing for a payout only in the event of exceptional performance that the compensation believed could result in a meaningful increase in stockholder value.
+These goals were intended to be challenging, yet attainable, and to align the interests of our named executive officers with those of our stockholders by providing for a payout only in the event of exceptional performance that the compensation committee believed could result in a meaningful increase in stockholder value.
 We typically establish three separate adjusted operating income objectives in connection with each six-month period including a threshold amount, which if not achieved, results in no bonus being earned, a target amount, which would align with the target established for each named executive officer, and a maximum amount, which could provide potential upside above the established targets.

-The table below summarizes the adjusted operating income amounts established for threshold, target, maximum and actual performance, as well as the associated percentages of the target earned, for each of the six-month periods over the past three fiscal years.
+The table below summarizes the adjusted operating income amounts established for threshold, target, maximum and actual performance, as well as the associated percentages of the target earned, for each of the six-month periods over the past four fiscal years.
 Adjusted operating income in the table below excludes bonus expense.

-Threshold l Target Maximun 1 Actual Performance (in millions) Performance Goal Adjusted Operating Income % Pavout Performance Goal Adjusted Operating Income % Pavout Performance Goal Adjusted Operating Income % Pavout Performance Goal Adjusted Operating Income % Payout FY2021 - Second Half \$79.6 % \$92.2 100% \$100.7 175% \$100.8 175% FY2021 - First Half \$76.2 -% \$79.0 100% \$79.0 100% \$85.1 100% FY2020 - Second Half \$51.5 % \$57.3 100% \$67.3 150% \$71.4 150% FY2020 - First Half \$30.9 % \$30.9 50% \$37.0 100% \$37.8 100% FY2019 - Second Half \$44.0 % \$52.4 100% \$62.9 200% \$(6.8) % FY2019 - First Half \$44.0 % \$52.7 100% \$63.6 200% \$17.7 %
+Threshold Target Maximun n Actual Perfor mance (in millions) Performance Goal Adjusted Operating Income (\$) % Payout Performance Goal Adjusted Operating Income (\$) % Payout Performance Goal Adjusted Operating Income (\$) % Payout Performance Goal Adjusted Operating Income (\$) % Payout FY2022 - Second Half 109.4 % 115.6 100% 128.0 200% 119.6 138% FY2022 - First Half 94.6 103.6 100% 112.6 175% 108.2 138% FY2021 - Second Half 79.6 % 92.2 100% 100.7 175% 100.8 175% FY2021 - First Half 76.2 % 79.0 100% 79.0 100% 85.1 100% FY2020 - Second Half 51.5 % 57.3 100% 67.3 150% 71.4 150% FY2020 - First Half 30.9 % 30.9 50% 37.0 100% 37.8 100% FY2019 - Second Half 44.0 % 52.4 100% 62.9 200% (6.8) % FY2019 - First Half 44.0 52.7 100% 63.6 200% 17.7 %

-The maximum performance opportunity was reduced to below the 200% permissible under the plan for each of the performance periods for fiscal years 2020 and 2021.
+^{} The maximum performance opportunity was reduced to below the 200% permissible under the plan for each of the performance periods for fiscal years 2020 and 2021 and the first half of fiscal year 2022.

-First Half Fiscal Year 2021 Program (one-half of the named executive officer's Annual Target Cash Incentive opportunity).
-The performance goals above were established such that the achievement of the threshold performance goal would not result in a payout for the named executive officer, the achievement of the target performance goal and the achievement of the maximum performance goal would result in a payout of one half of 100% of the named executive officer's target cash incentive opportunity.
+First Half Fiscal Year 2022 Program (one-half of the named executive officer's Annual Target Cash Incentive opportunity).
+The performance goals above were established such that the achievement at or below the threshold performance goal would not result in a payout for the named executive officer, the achievement of the target performance goal would result in a payout of one half of 100% of the named executive officer's annual target cash incentive opportunity and the achievement of the maximum performance goal would result in a payout of one half of 175% of the named executive officer's annual target cash incentive opportunity.

-Under the first half fiscal year 2021 program, a total pool for all participating employees within the Company would be funded at approximately \$5.5 million for target and maximum performance.
+Under the first half fiscal year 2022 program, a total pool for all participating employees within the Company would be funded at approximately \$6.0 million for target performance and \$10.5 million for meeting or exceeding maximum performance.
 Each of Messrs.
-Daly, Kober, Dennehy and Hwang and Ms. Roth would be eligible for a payment based on an allocated portion of this pool based on the executive's target incentive amount, with discretionary adjustments based on individual performance.
+Daly, Kober, Dennehy and Hwang, Dr. Carlson and Ms. Roth would be eligible for a payment based on an allocated portion of this pool based on the executive's target incentive amount, with discretionary adjustments based on individual performance.
 There was no set weighting assigned by the compensation committee with respect to the individual performance component of the cash incentive program.